My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 In 1885, My Son relic was discovered by a group of French soldiers.

-In 1898 – 1899, two researchers from France, L.Finot and L.de Lajonquière, and architect and archaeologist H. Parmentier went to My Son to study the epitaph and art of architecture and sculpture of the Cham people.
+In 1898 – 1899, two researchers from France, L.Finot and L.de Lajonquière, and another architect and archaeologist H. Parmentier went to My Son to study the epitaph and art of architecture and sculpture of the Cham people.

 How long had My Son Sanctuary developed?

-My Son Sanctuary is the only place of Cham art with a continuous development from the 7th to the 13th century.
+My Son Sanctuary is the only place of Cham art with continuous development from the 7th to the 13th century.

 In the early 7th century, King Sambhuvarman built the temple with very stable materials, which still exists today.
 The later kings were remodeling the old temples and building new temples to offer them to their gods.